JFreud/jwinsto/README.md

 * Not very user friendly
 * Doesn't account for different fencing tournament forms (e.g. NACs cut off the bottom 20% before calculating DE bouts)
 * (NOTE: RESOLVED) DEs won't work for any event greater than 2^12 fencers.
 (Which hasn't happened yet but that's what they thought with IPs)
+* Assumes referee user has common sense, and is not trying to break code.
+Often, a naive assumption